 It’s easy to see up is down and stable is crumbling.

-It’s easy to forget the lessons to be learned when on the floor or disappointed.
+It’s easy to forget the lessons to be learned when we are on the floor or devastated by disappointment.

 But we do learn.

-Like a kid stumbling on the ground, you forget that you learn when you touch the hot iron, not to do it again.
-Though the lessons in adulthood can become more muddied — we learn.
+Like a kid stumbling, you forget that you learn when you touch the hot stove, not to do it again.
+Though the lessons in adulthood can become more muddied—we learn.

 So, what do we do?

-Stop collecting your missteps as if meeting for a parole board ready to send you back to prison.
+Stop collecting your missteps as if you’re preparing for a meeting with the parole board ready to send you back to prison.
 At every opportunity, even the ones where you lay wallowing on the ground searching for steady legs, remember something you’ve learned.
 Remember something to hope for.
-Remember a strong moment you had, because it’s in there somewhere.
-Use your past progressions to push your current journey.
-Step back and look at the big picture of what has been, is, but most importantly, what can be.
+Remember a strong moment you had because it’s in there somewhere.
+Use your past progressions to push your current journey forward.
+Step back and look at the big picture of what has been, what is, and most importantly, what can be.

 Life is a line.
 You draw the direction every day.
 Maybe today you draw it up.
-Maybe tomorrow you do it again and again.
-Maybe next time you draw it down but then remember you can grab it like Harold with his purple crayon and draw the line back up to the next great part of your life.
+Maybe tomorrow you do it again.
+Maybe the next time you draw it down but then remember you can grab your purple crayon like Harold and draw the line back up to the next great part of your life.